2016 Fantasy Football Rankings - PPR Rankings - Tight Ends- Updated: Tuesday, September 6th

-These rankings are from Kevin Hanson (follow him on Twitter).
+These rankings are from Kevin Hanson and are for the 2016 NFL season.

-More Fantasy Football Tight End Rankings:
+Here are our 2016 Fantasy Football PPR Tight End Rankings:

 1. Rob Gronkowski, New England Patriots

-3. Travis Kelce, Kansas City Chiefs
+5. Travis Kelce, Kansas City Chiefs

 7. Zach Ertz, Philadelphia Eagles